nameiswaiyinsin/javascript-harrypotter-quiz/README.md

 <li>People who enjoy quiz games</li>

 # Project Objective
 To offer players an enjoyable experience quizzing their Harry Potter knowledge and compete for the highest score.
-This game contains questions 10 questions for great fun and allows the player to save their score for comparison!
+This game contains 10 questions for great fun and allows the player to save their score for comparison!
 It is suitable for anyone who enjoys learning about Harry Potter and being quizzed on it.

 # (UX) User Experience